 |And||and||x>y and y>z||It will return true if the statement on its left and right both are true else it will return false. e.g. 4 > 5 and 4 < 6 Output: False 4 > 3 and 2==2 Output: True|

 |Or||or||a == b or a>b||It will return True if either one of the statement is true if both the statement is false it returns False. e.g. 55 > 45 or 55 >65 Output: True 56 < 49 or 56 < 40 Output: False|

 |not||not||not(a > b)||It will return True if the state is False or it returns false if the statement is True.
 E.g. not(6 ==6) Output: False not( 7 < 4) True|

-Identity operators are special kind of comparison operators that does not only compare the value but the data type too.
+Identity operators are special kinds of comparison operators that do not only compare the value but the data type too.

 The Identity operators return the Boolean value i.e. True or false.

 |is||Is Equal to||a is b it can be also written as a === b||It will compare that whether a and b are equal and have a same data type: e.g. 5 is 5 Output: True 5 is 5.0 Here 5 is an integer and 5.0 is a float.
 Output: False|

 |is not||Is Not Equal to||a is not b||If a and b are not equal it will return true else false: e.g. 5 is not 5 Output: False 5 is not 5.0 Output: True|